Managed Cyber Governance for Regulated Service Firms

 Fast Evidence Handoff

-Share a live Trust Center link or generate a PDF export.
-Hand over the evidence bundle on their terms, without rebuilding from scratch.
+Share a controlled link or walk reviewers through the current evidence set without rebuilding from scratch.

-No new tools for the sake of tools.
-One clear owner, one evidence set, and a clean export when a reviewer asks.
+No extra software for the sake of it.
+Just one clear owner, one current evidence set, and a clean handoff when a reviewer asks.

 During the program review, we can walk through a controlled demo workspace and an example handoff flow so you can see how reviewer sharing works.